 In-wall or on-wall surge protectors work best for wall-mounted televisions.
 It's a matter of space, but also aesthetics.
 You want your TV to look clean and uncluttered on your wall.

-TIP: Some space-saving surge protectors, like the Sanus SA-206, are designed to be hidden behind wall-mounted TVs.
+Some space-saving surge protectors, like the Sanus SA-206, are designed to be hidden behind wall-mounted TVs.

 A ceiling-mounted projector will need its own dedicated surge protector.
 In-wall, or in this case "in-ceiling," surge protectors like the Panamax MIW Power-Pro PFP work best for this setup.

+Let's face it — we all live on our phones these days.
+It would be a disaster if something happened to it.
 Get a surge protector with built-in USB connections to protect your device as it charges.

 Traditional desktop computers often don't have back-up power.
 A surge protector with an Uninterruptible Power Supply (UPS) keeps your computer going long enough for you to shut it down properly.
 You also buy some time to save any unfinished work.